Welcome to Solar Resource Assessment and Economics, Fall 2021

 Assistant Teaching Professor, Energy and Mineral Engineering, Dutton e-Education Institute, College of Earth and Mineral Sciences, The Pennsylvania State University

-Office Hours: Online by appointment
+Office Hours: Online (via Zoom) by appointment.

 Email: Please use the Inbox tool in Canvas for any course communications.
+That helps me not to miss your message and reply in a timely manner.

-With any questions on the course materials or logistics, the best way to reach me is email (via Canvas).
 I will do my best to get back to you within 24 hours.
 Another option is to post on the "General Questions" discussion board in Canvas.

 Description: Methods, economic criteria, and meteorological background for assessing the solar resource with respect to solar energy conversion technologies.